This post may contain Affiliate Links. Our Full Disclosure is available.

 Try Live Classes with Outschool

 With a wide variety of over 10,000 classes, it’s easy to find the classes that will interest and delight your audience.
 Live Online Classes and Camps Explore any interest over live video chat!
 Discover fun, social, and safe learning experiences for kids ages 3-18 led by passionate teachers.
-Classes from $10
+Classes from $10 (affiliate link)

 By time blocking in this way you can see at a glance what happens when and stick to it.
 Go ahead and use all the color you want girl, make it stand out!